 CLC Volunteer Attorney Listserv

-CLC has created a listserv Google Group for all our volunteer attorneys.
-This group is intended as a tool for CLC volunteer attorneys to ask child protection questions and find court coverage from other CLC volunteer attorneys.
-To join this group, please click here.
+CLC has created a listserv Google Group for our current volunteer attorneys.
+This group is intended as a tool for current CLC volunteer attorneys to ask child protection questions and find court coverage from other CLC volunteer attorneys.
+To request to join this group, please click here.